fabferri/az-pattern/vpn/s2s-vpn-win-vm/README.md

 A site-to-site VPN is established between the Windows server 20219 and the Azure VPN.

-A static routing is set through the site-to-site VPN.
+The site-to-site VPN in Windows 2019 VM is implemented through the Routing and Remote Access (RRAS).

-The site-to-site VPN in Windows 2019 VM is implemented through the Routing and Remote Access (RRAS)
+In the site-to-site VPN is used a static routing to send traffic to the peer.

 <br>